Thomas-Walker-Lynch/GQL_to_Cypher/lector/directory_structure.md

 the lector is typically the project manager.
 In the developer's directory it is typically the developer.
 In general it is anyone who reads the docs.

+# Hidden Files

+In my humble opinion that git uses hidden files is unfortunate.
+In general I find hidden files in shared projects to be a bad idea.
+The approach of using a symbolic link to give hidden files visible names creates a maintenance problem.
+The idea of setting explicit parameters for git can be used to address the git hidden files, but it does not expose other hidden files.
+There is also an issue of coordinating with other team members who want hidden files.
+Hence, a general solution that solves all these issues is to alias `ls` to `ls -a`, which is done in the initialization file for the project.

 <!--  LocalWords:  lector
  -->